PersonalProjectsDsully/NewsGroupingApp/README.md

 - Mitre API doesn't always have information on CVEs, NIST Could be used as a backup, though this is not implemented in prod.
 - Date Filtering is not perfect when converting dates to EST.
 - Converting dates to standard format works the majority of the time, if multiple dates are scraped from the fields, it will not work properly.
 - When article links are updated, it does not detect that it is a duplicate article.
+- Companies will ban you from scraping there websites, just take note of this.

 ## Contributing